mattszymanko/youtube-downloader/COMPILATION.md

+### Thank you for displaying interest in compiling youtube-downloader!

-# Compilation of youtube-downloader
+# Compiling youtube-downloader 101
-Step 1.
+### Step 1.
 Install required dependencies:

-For compiling youtube-downloader you need PyQt5 and PyTube.
-If you want to compile this file to .exe, PyInstaller is recommended.
+You need [PyQt5](https://pypi.org/project/PyQt5/) and [PyTube](https://pypi.org/project/pytube/) to compile youtube-downloader.
+If you want to compile it to .exe, [PyInstaller](https://www.pyinstaller.org/) is recommended.
-**NOTE:** If you use an older version of PyTube please update it.
-See https://github.com/pytube/pytube/issues/990 for more info.
+<br>**NOTE:** If you're using an older version of PyTube, please update it.
+See [this](https://github.com/pytube/pytube/issues/990) for more details.

-Step 2.
+### Step 2.
 Compile it.

 For compilation, as mentioned above, we recommend PyInstaller.
-You can find documentation for pyinstaller [here](https://github.com/pytube/pytube/issues/990).
+You can find documentation for PyInstaller [here](https://github.com/pytube/pytube/tree/master/docs).
-**NOTE:** After succesfull compilation, you might run into error like this: `PyQt5  not found.` In such case you should pass the `--hidden-import Pyqt5` argument to the compiler.
+<br>**NOTE:** After a successful compilation, you may encounter this error: `PyQt5 not found .` <br>In such case, you should pass the `--hidden-import Pyqt5` argument to the compiler.